aws-samples/aws-time-series-timestream-cache/README.md

 ### The way the lambdas are structured

-In this sample repository the lambdas do not have their own package.json or node_modules, this will cause the created lambdas to include the top-level node_modules.
+In this sample repository the lambdas do not have their own `package.json` or `node_modules`, this will cause the created lambdas to include the top-level `node_modules`.
 This isn't a problem for this particular solution but eventually that package may be too large even for lambda.
-You can fix that by adding in a package.json for each lambda and generating a node_modules.
+You can fix that by adding in a `package.json` for each lambda and generating a `node_modules`.

 ### API Gateway implementation